rafaimn/LIGHT-DARK-Theme-Switch/README.md

 - Clouds animation in the background, using CSS animations
 - Toggle switch to change between themes

-## Usage

-To use this application, simply open the index.html file in a web browser.

-Click the toggle button in the top right corner to switch between themes.

 ## About the clouds animation